Articles by City & Category

 Museum of Natural History Tickets & Discounts

 You can find parking at the Museum at 81st Street between Central Park West and Columbus Ave.
 Parking hours are 8am - 11pm.
-The rates are:

 Tips and Tricks for a Better Visit

 You can easily lose track of time in the massive American Museum of Natural History.
 It’s possible to spend an entire day here and still not see everything there is to see!
 Give yourself as much time as you can and check out exhibits online beforehand to plan out an itinerary.
+Visit the Museum’s website to plan your visit, or download the free Explorer app for turn-by-turn directions to exhibits and amenities, available on iOS and Android in multiple languages.

 Or, check out some of the self-guided tours to streamline your visit!
 The Night at the Museum tour is a great option for families and takes you to all the exhibits theses popular films are based on.